SantonyChoi/exthereum/README.md

 The roadmap is to cherrypick the most commonly used functions from https://github.com/ethereum/wiki/wiki/JSON-RPC first, then fill in the blanks.
 I will also include some of the more commonly used Admin+Personal API functions which will require geth to be started with `--rpcapi "db,eth,net,web3,personal"` which should only be done in a safe network environment if at all.

+UPDATE: Currently you can create accounts, unlock accounts, lock accounts, and send eth to anyone on the blockchain.

 ```elixir
 mix test
 mix dialyzer